Tomàs Moragas

-Tomàs Moragas i Torras (1837, Girona – 20 October 1906, Barcelona) was a Spanish painter; known for his Orientalist and genre scenes.
+Tomàs Moragas i Torras (1837 in Girona – 20 October 1906 in Barcelona) was a Spanish painter; known for his Orientalist and genre scenes.

 Biography

 Due to political turmoil, his family moved to Barcelona when he was still a baby.
 He showed some talent for art at an early age and was apprenticed to a silversmith.
 Later, in 1850, he attended the Escola de la Llotja, where his primary instructors were Claudi Lorenzale and Pau Milà i Fontanals.

 One of his fellow students was Marià Fortuny, who went to Rome on a scholarship to continue his studies and suggested that Moragas come there too.
 In 1858 he did so, despite having no financial resources.
 Later, he was joined by some of his friends from the Escola, and they set up a studio just off the Via Flaminia.
 He also attended classes at the Accademia Chigi.
 During this time, he walked throughout Rome and its environs; making sketches that he would turn into oils and watercolors, then send to art dealers in Paris and London.

 In 1864, he returned to Barcelona, where he held his first exhibition, at the silversmith's shop he had worked in as a boy.
 At this time, most of his works were of the costumbrista school.
 Two years later, with a recommendation from Fortuny, he exhibited at the studios of Federico de Madrazo in Madrid.
 The following year, he participated in the National Exhibition of Fine Arts, where he obtained a first-class honorable mention.
 In 1869, he married Elvira Pomar; daughter of the silversmith.